hashicorp/terraform-provider-aws/website/docs/r/acmpca_private_certificate.html.markdown

 * `signing_algorithm` - (Required) Algorithm to use to sign certificate requests.
 Valid values: `SHA256WITHRSA`, `SHA256WITHECDSA`, `SHA384WITHRSA`, `SHA384WITHECDSA`, `SHA512WITHRSA`, `SHA512WITHECDSA`
 * `validity_length` - (Required) Used with `validity_unit` as the number to apply with the unit
 * `validity_unit` - (Required) The unit of time for certificate validity.
 Cannot be set to a value higher than the validity of the Certficate Authority.
 Valid values: `DAYS`, `MONTHS`, `YEARS`, `ABSOLUTE`, `END_DATE`.
-* `template_arn` - (Optional) The template to use when issueing a certificate.
+* `template_arn` - (Optional) The template to use when issuing a certificate.
 See [ACM PCA Documentation](https://docs.aws.amazon.com/acm-pca/latest/userguide/UsingTemplates.html) for more information.

 ## Attribute Reference